opive/Harmony2/Research.md

 ChatGPT prompt: How can I look through the users playlists, find tracks that pertain to the moods, perhaps find other songs similar to the genres that they like that fit the mood, and create a new playlist with all these tracks?
 All based on the weather of course.
 What are steps I can take to achieve this?

+ChatGPT prompt: I want to use the top tracks as a reference to the GENRES they like.
+After knowing their preferred genres, I can then find tracks from within their playlists that match the mood characteristics that match BOTH the genre and the mood of the day.
+I can also get recommendations of other tracks with the SAME GENRE and MOOD.

+ChatGPT prompt: How can I iterate over track ids in chunks of 100